tc39/proposal-smart-pipelines/readme.md

 > – you can sometimes step lightly across the surface of the quagmire.

-This sort of terseness, in which the explicit is made tacit and implicit, must be balanced with [Goals 4 and 5][TODO].
+This sort of terseness, in which the explicit is made tacit and implicit, must be balanced with [syntactic locality][] and [cyclomatic simplicity][].
 Excessive implicitness compromises comprehensibility, at least without low-level tracing of tacit arguments’ invisible paths, rather than the actual, high-level meaning of the code.
 Yet at the same time, excessive explicitness generates ritual, verbose boilerplate that also interferes with reading comprehension.
-Therefore, [Goal 10][TODO] must be balanced with [Goals 1, 4, and 5][TODO].
+Therefore, [untangled flow][] must be balanced with [backward compatibility][], [syntactic locality][], and [cyclomatic simplicity][].

 [The Zen of Python][PEP 20] famously says, “Explicit is better than implicit,” but it also says, “Flat is better than nested,” and, “Sparse is better than